seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 Camera crew switches to a different SATA SSD and I take this present one back to wrangle it and inspect which recordings are in tact.

 Takes 1 through 7 are preserved and fine, there's no corruption or issues with playback.
-Takes 8 and 9 end abruptly (but cleanly) during the performance, they didn't cover it the whole way, meaning those takes are basically lost, since the director needed a full uninterrupted performance to use.
+Takes 8 and 9 end abruptly (but cleanly) during the performance about midway.
+It meant those takes were basically lost, since the director needed a full uninterrupted performance to use.

 {% include blogGalleryLightbox name="20191108-tawaf-dit-clips-dropped-frame-example.png" %}
 A visual example of the takes running 2-3 minutes long.
 Takes 8 and 9 are on top, and are noticeably shorter in duration than their companions.
 {:.caption}

 Some reprieve: our Steadicam operator Tyron had been monitoring via SDI to his Shogun display rigged to the apparatus and was also recording that signal to an internal drive.
-Steph also recorded the SDI signal through the BM Video Assist onto an SD card.
-We really benefitted from having these 1080p ProRes 422 recordings, luckily they were clean and had no UI overlays burnt in either.
+Steph also recorded the SDI signal through the BM Video Assist onto an SD card, as we wanted playback access earlier.

+Having these recordings saved the day: luckily they were clean, at 1080p ProRes 422 which was reasonable, and had no UI overlays burnt in either.

-It was particularly odd because we filled up least one SATA SSD (Samsung 860 EVO 500GB) at 4.6K BRAW 5:1 at 50 FPS with no single issue throughout the entire morning.
+The whole ordeal was particularly odd because we filled up least one SATA SSD (Samsung 860 EVO 500GB) at 4.6K BRAW 5:1 at 50 FPS with no single issue throughout the entire morning.

 The final verdict however: URSA Mini G1 with firmware 6.2 still suffered from frames dropping when writing to some SATA SSDs via the SSD attachment unit, at least at 4.6K BRAW 5:1 at 50 FPS.
 The SSD in question was a Samsung 250GB 960 EVO.
 After the shoot, a firmware update to the latest available on the date (6.5.1) resolved the issue, but for the rest of the shoot, we only trusted CFast cards.